alessandromeo/alessandromeo.github.io/cross-architecture.md

 On the other hand, with respect to the *Onion/Clean Architectures*, the **Cross Architecture** adds:
 * constraints about the references between SW blocks; e.g.: the *Application Interface* can only interact with the *Application Services* and the *Core Model*, while the *Core Services* get "hidden" by the *Application Services*; this is a different from the *Onion/Clean Architectures* where all the "inner" blocks can be referenced by the "outer" blocks;
-* information about the injection points; e.g.: the *Infrastructure* get injected into the *Application Services*, but not into the *Core Services*; this enforces a pure "DDD style", where the domain services are not allowed to interact with external systems.
+* information about the injection points; e.g.: the *Infrastructure* get injected into the *Application Services*, but not into the *Core Services*; this enforces a pure "DDD style", where the domain services are not allowed to interact with external systems;
+* isolation of the interfaces into dedicated SW blocks, enabling two way decoupling between the interface referencer and the interface implementer.

 ### Multi-Layer